lilxyzw/lilToon/Assets/lilToon/README.md

 lilToon is available under the MIT License.
 Please refer to the `LICENSE` included in the package.

 # Usage - Material Setup
+1. Import lilToon into Unity using one of the following methods.
-1. Drag and drop unitypackage to the Unity window to import it.
+    i.
+Drag and drop unitypackage to the Unity window to import it.
+    ii.
+Import ```https://github.com/lilxyzw/lilToon.git?path=Assets/lilToon#master``` from UPM.
 2. Select a material from Project.
 3. Select `lilToon` from `Shader` at the top of Inspector.
 4. If no texture has been applied, set the texture to `Main Color`.